madetech/aws-sandbox/README.md

 resources using `aws-nuke`.
 It also contains the Terraform to deploy the AWS resources required to run this job remotely.

-It is possible to exlude resources you wish to retain by adding them to the `aws-nuke.yaml` config file.
+It is possible to exclude resources you wish to retain by adding them to the `aws-nuke.yaml` config file.

 ## Repo Structure
 - aws-nuke.yaml config file is used by [aws-nuke](https://github.com/rebuy-de/aws-nuke#readme)